 Winterizing Irrigation Systems

 If you have an irrigation system and your backflow preventer is located outdoors, remember to either blow it out or remove and store it someplace warm for the winter.
 You may cover it with a blanket, towels, or similar temporarily.
 Insulation and/or heat tape may also be used, but would be insufficient protection for the winter.
 Allowing it to freeze is a costly mistake.
-For more information on visit utilities.cityoffortwayne.org/backflow-prevention.
+For more information visit utilities.cityoffortwayne.org/backflow-prevention.

 Environmentally Friendly Landscaping

 Some of the rain water that falls on your property will go to a pond or river taking with it many of the things it touches.
 Help protect stormwater quality starting in your yard: When you mow skip bagging and leave clippings on the lawn.
 Compost yard waste instead of putting it in the trash.
 Have your soil tested then use only the type and amount of fertilizer you need.
 Learn more about green landscaping at utilities.cityoffortwayne.org/ways-you-can-help.

 1. If we do not receive your payment by the due date, your bill is past due and your account is delinquent.
 Delinquent accounts will be assessed a late fee in accordance with the Fort Wayne Water Utility General Rules and Regulations.

 2. Your water service can be disconnected when your bill payment is past due.
-If your service has been disconnected, you will need to contact us to schedule at time to turn your water back on after you have paid the total amount that you owe.
+If your service has been disconnected, you will need to contact us to schedule a time to turn your water back on after you have paid the total amount that you owe.
 There may be additional fees for re-connecting service.

 3. You can appeal the current charges on your bill.
 Do this by asking for an Administrative Appeal Hearing, which is described in the Fort Wayne Water Utility General Rules and Regulations.
 Your request for the hearing must be made in writing and must describe the reason for your appeal.
 The request must be received by our office on or before the due date of the bill that you are disputing.
-Please drop off or send your request to: Customer Support Manager, 200 E. Berry St., Suite 130, Fort Wayne, IN 46802, or email to firstname.lastname@example.org.
+Please send your request to: Customer Support Manager, 200 E. Berry St., Suite 130, Fort Wayne, IN 46802, or email to email@example.com.

 Further billing will not cancel this notice!